randombk/chatterbox-vllm/README.md

 # WORK IN PROGRESS

-This does not work in its current state.
-Significant model components still need to be ported over to vLLM before this is close to working.
+**This does not work in its current state.** Significant model components still need to be ported over to vLLM before this is close to working.
+The model technically runs and generates output, but only gibbrish is generated.

-Currently, only a very limited subset of the patch T3 Llama model has been ported, and is able to load the weights and generate _something_.
-However, there's still much to do in terms of implementing the right audio and text conditioning.
+**Current Status**:
+ * Most of the plumbing should be in place, but there' still _something_ wrong causing the model to generate complete gibberish.
+ * Something's definitely wrong with the embedding calculation, as it's generating embeddings that are significantly different from the official implementation given identical inputs.
+The shape of the tensors are correct, but the output is wrong.
+Auditing this codepath is the most critical part of the project right now.
+ * The KV caching logic is suspect, because I did not properly implement the caching key.
+That might be the source of the descrepancies, but it should not explain the embedding issues.
+ * The project is currently _very_ hacked together, using ugly workarounds and digging into VLLM internals to get things done.
+I'm sure there's a proper way or API to do most of the things I'm doing, but I couldn't find it.
+ * There's a lot of optimizations around moving the audio processing parts to/from GPU.
+For simplicity sake I moved them all to GPU until I could figure out what I want to do with them.

-I expect my work on this will pause until mid-July, but PRs are welcome.
+I expect my work on this will pause until mid-July, PRs are welcome.

 ## How to set up dev environment